wesleyfongchong/website-content/post/lab/my-software-projects/index.md

 Many of them use **Ember.js** for their admin-side interface, and of course PHP as they are built on top of a PHP CMS.

 I created about 2 dozens iPhone and iPad apps and games.
 Now I removed them all from the store.
-I remember a [windsurfing sessions tracker](https://itunes.apple.com/it/app/windsurf/id453000648?mt=8), and a [Naval Battles app](http://www.148apps.com/app/432893420/) which was amazing.
+I remember a windsurfing sessions tracker, and a [Naval Battles app](http://www.148apps.com/app/432893420/) which was amazing to make.
 Countless hours learning Objective-C and iOS.

-I made a nice 2D graphics game [involving birds and a squirrel](http://www.148apps.com/app/517486655/) with a cool usage of game physics to emulate gravity (Cocos2D), now retired.
+I made a nice 2D graphics game [involving birds and a squirrel](http://www.148apps.com/app/517486655/) with a cool usage of game physics to emulate gravity (Cocos2D).

 I wrote a few apps about music, showing lyrics and song previews of artists using the iTunes APIs, but was asked to remove them due to copyright issues.